 3

-If you're heading to the UK on a Youth Mobility Scheme visa for up to 2 years, standard single-trip policies may not be sufficient.
-Look for long-stay or working holiday policies from providers like Southern Cross, Orbit Protect, or World Nomads that cater to extended stays.
+If you are heading to the UK on a Youth Mobility Scheme visa for up to two years, a standard single-trip policy may not cover the full duration.
+Providers like World Nomads and Cover-More offer long-stay or working holiday policies designed for extended overseas stays.

 4